mirzaghaderi/IdeoKar/README.md

 **Load FASTA...** loads chromosome or scaffold sequences.
-The sequences are retained in memory for repeat searching, while chromosome lengths are used for the ideogram. **Load GFF3...** is optional.
-Features whose type contains `centromere` are used to define the centromere position.
+The sequences are retained in memory for repeat searching, while chromosome lengths are used for the ideogram. **Load GFF3...** is optional but the features can be easily represented in separate track along the main chromosome.

 The chromosome table contains: